 \section{Scheme of Rydberg EIT CNOT$^{\text{N}}$ gate}

-The scheme of multiqubit CNOT$^{\text{N}}$ gate, proposed in Ref. \cite{muller2009mesoscopic}, is shown in Fig. \ref{scheme}(a).
+The scheme of multiqubit CNOT$^{\text{N}}$ gate, proposed in Ref. \cite{muller2009mesoscopic}, is shown in Figure~\ref{Fig: scheme}(a).
 The gate operation can be understood as following: (i) If the control atom is initially in the ground state $|0\rangle$, the first $\pi$-pulse does not change its quantum state.
-The Raman transfer between states $|A\rangle$ and $|B\rangle$ is inhibited due to intensive resonant coupling radiation with Rabi frequency $\Omega_c$, as shown in Fig. \ref{scheme}(b).
-The fidelity of blocking of the population transfer is determined by the value of the coupling Rabi frequency $\Omega_c$. (ii) If the control atom is initially prepared in the ground state $|1\rangle$, then it will be excited into the Rydberg state $|r\rangle$ by the first laser pulse $\Omega_r$.
-The interaction between control and target qubits will shift the energy levels of the target qubits by a value of $V_{c \, t_k}$ where $t_k$ represents k$^{th}$ target qubit, and will make the coupling radiation $\Omega_c$ off-resonant for the transition between intermediate excited and Rydberg state of the target qubit, as shown in Fig. \ref{scheme}(c).
-Thus the conditions for EIT are not met anymore, and the Raman population transfer between the states $|A\rangle$ and $|B\rangle$ becomes possible.
-In the ideal limit of a blockade regime, the Rydberg states of target qubits are never populated.
+The Raman transfer between states $|A\rangle$ and $|B\rangle$ is inhibited due to the interaction with intensive resonant coupling radiation with Rabi frequency $\Omega_c$, as shown in Figure~\ref{Fig: scheme}(b).
+The fidelity of blocking the population transfer is determined by the value of coupling Rabi frequency $\Omega_c$. (ii) If the control atom is initially prepared in the ground state $|1\rangle$, then it will be excited to the Rydberg state $|r\rangle$ by the first laser pulse $\Omega_r$.
+The interaction between control and target atoms will shift the energy levels of the target atoms by a value of $V_{c \, t_k}$ where $t_k$ denotes k$^{th}$ target atom, and will make the coupling radiation $\Omega_c$ off-resonant for the transition between intermediate excited and Rydberg state of the target atoms, as shown in Figure~\ref{Fig: scheme}(c).
+Thus, the conditions for EIT are not met anymore, and the Raman population transfer between the states $|A\rangle$ and $|B\rangle$ becomes possible.
+In the ideal limit of a blockade regime, the Rydberg states of the target atoms are never populated.

-It is shown in Ref. \cite{muller2009mesoscopic} that the following conditions for C-NOT$^\text{N}$ gate are satisfied:
+It is shown in Ref. \cite{muller2009mesoscopic} that the following conditions for CNOT$^\text{N}$ gate are satisfied:

-We considered several spatial configurations for $N=1-4$ target atoms, which are illustrated in Fig. \ref{spatialconfiguration}.
+We considered several spatial configurations for $\text{N}=1-4$ target atoms, which are illustrated in Figure~\ref{spatialconfiguration}.
+The control atom is at the origin.
 The target atoms are equally displaced from the control atom.
-For $N=3$ ($N=4$), target atoms are placed on the vertices's of an isosceles triangle (square) where the distance between the nearest target atoms is $\sqrt{2}R$.
+For $N=3$ ($N=4$), the target atoms are placed on the vertices' of an isosceles triangle (square) where the distance between the nearest target atoms is $\sqrt{2}R$.